 “Adding a 10-stop ND filter let me slow the shutter speed here to 16 seconds, which completely blurred the water and created the smoothness I wanted.”

 Apply Long Exposures to Your Photography

 That’s all you need to know to go out and add some magic to your photos by using long exposures.
-This technique can greatly improve pictures in a variety of settings, but where it really shines is when there are moving clouds and water in your picture.
+This technique using a slow shutter speed can greatly improve pictures in a variety of settings, but where it really shines is when there are moving clouds and water in your picture.